QuiltMC/developer-wiki/wiki/versions/1.19/entity_attributes/markdown/entity_attributes.md

 Each entity that does something different with attributes has their own attribute creation method, which you can find in `DefaultAttributeRegistry`.
 Since we want our attribute on all entities, we'll mix into the `LivingEntity.createLivingAttributes` method shown in the previous section.

-Remember, at this point, the builder is still immutable - and a reference - so our mixin is very straightforward.
+Remember, at this point, the builder is still mutable - and a reference - so our mixin is very straightforward.

 ```file:src/main/java/org/quiltmc/wiki/entity_attributes/mixin/LivingEntityMixin.java@Add-Attribute-Mixin
 ```